128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-allow-all    Allow all packets that contain options headers. drop-all     Drop all packets that contain options headers except for those defined in the exclusion list.
+- allow-all:    Allow all packets that contain options headers.
+- drop-all:     Drop all packets that contain options headers except for those defined in the exclusion list.

 ## `configure authority ipv4-option-filter drop-exclusion`